Actor Allison Mack gets 3 years in prison for role in NXIVM cult | CBC News

 She reiterated her apologies to the victims in court on Wednesday: "From the deepest part of my heart and soul, I am sorry."

 Mack wept at times while reading her statement to the court.
-U.S. District Judge Nicholas Garaufis told her he believed her apology was sincere, but said she deserved a serious sentence for becoming "a willing and proactive ally" of Raniere.
+U.S. District Judge Nicholas Garaufis told her he believed her apology was sincere, but said she deserved a serious sentence for using her celebrity to groom victims as "a willing and proactive ally" and "essential accomplice to Raniere's monstrous crimes."

 Jessica Joan, a victim of the cult, rejected Mack's apologies, telling the judge Wednesday that the actor deserved no mercy.